Political reality: Congress can’t save — or end — abortion

 Democrats believe Republicans are “running scared,” Schumer said, afraid of what they have unleashed, with polls showing most Americans want to preserve some access to abortion.

-It was McConnell who blocked Barack Obama’s choice of Merrick Garland to fill a court vacancy at the start of the 2016 presidential campaign, leaving the seat open for Trump to fill after he won the White House.
+It was McConnell who blocked Barack Obama’s choice of Merrick Garland to fill a Supreme Court vacancy at the start of the 2016 presidential campaign, leaving the seat open for Trump to fill after he won the White House.

 And even though McConnell insisted Tuesday there is “zero” interest among Republicans to change Senate filibuster rules to make it easier to pass an abortion ban, it was the GOP leader who orchestrated the Senate rules change to allow 51-vote threshold to confirm Supreme Court nominees.

-“Republicans have worked day in and day out for decades on end to overturn Roe v Wade,” said Sen. Patty Murray, D-Wash.
+“Republicans have worked day in and day out for decades on end to overturn Roe v.
+Wade,” said Sen. Patty Murray, D-Wash.

 More likely is that both parties will try to chip away at the issue — Republicans tightening access to abortion at the national level, while Democrats work to shore up the availability of medicinal abortions and other related services.